Dyslexia » Dyslexia

 • Scottish Rite Build for kindergarten and first grade and Take Flight for second through fifth grade

-• SPIRE for second through fifth grade and SPIRE Foundational (Sound Sensible) for kindergarten and first grade.
+• SPIRE Foundational (Sound Sensible) for kindergarten and first grade and SPIRE for second through fifth grade.

 • Reading by Design, developed by the Texas Education Agency, for all grade levels